 |

-- Black-winged
+SPECIES -

-Ground Dove (Metriopelia
+Black-winged Ground Dove (Metriopelia

 melanoptera)